 As the name suggests, a new AOP is developed every year, while a budget could be developed on a quarterly basis and rolled up into an annual budget.

-AOP vs. strategic plan in SaaS
+AOP vs. strategic plan

 A lot of times, finance teams use annual planning and strategic planning synonymously.
 But when it comes to strategic planning components, it's neither a pure financial document nor is it a high-level, annual plan.

-• An AOP focuses on the short term, outlining the operational and financial objectives for that year — informed by the strategic plan.
+• An AOP focuses on the short term, outlining the operational and financial objectives for that year—informed by the strategic plan.

 • A strategic plan is a long-term plan that takes into account the “big picture” goals for the company's growth and direction over a number of years.